 A whopping 1.6 million Australians are regular TikTok users, according to Business Insider.
-Many people disregard the platform as for children only, however many generations have taken to the platform.
+Many people disregard the platform as for children only.
+However, many generations have taken to it.

 In the past year, TikTok creators have been educating on misinformation and rallying behind protesters for #blacklivesmatter.
 Many creators – whether political or not – took time to address their support for the movement and urged followers to do the same.

 One chilling clip featuring Childish Gambino’s “This is America” set to vision of protests in Minneapolis drew in more than 43 million views.
 The video was posted by 33-year-old comedian Kareem Rahman.
 “I joined TikTok to make funny videos, but when my hometown of Minneapolis turned into a war zone I needed to show people,” he told Al Jazeera.